ezoo43/ezoo43/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Gachon University.
-- 🌱 I’m currently learning AI & SoftWare.
+- 🌱 I’m currently learning AI & SoftWare..